Do you want start a career in the creative industries?

 During this programme you’ll learn key theory and techniques within a project-based environment on your way to becoming a professional artist or designer.
 Some projects will be individually focused, others collaborative.
 Some will be prescribed, others will demand self-directed learning.
 All of these projects will weave together to form your Bachelor of Creative Practice.
-Subject areas will include:

-- 3D design: wood, clay, metal, plastics
+- 3D Design: wood, clay, metal, plastics

 - Print: woodblock, silkscreen, photo-silkscreen, etching

 - Sculpture, clay, installation art

 Please feel free to make an appointment to discuss your study options.
 You can meet with our staff in person at our Hawke’s Bay campus, or simply give us a call on 0800 22 55 348.
 And you’re most welcome to visit EIT to view our facilities at any time.

 Career Opportunities & Outcomes